Kirynn/BrainBench/pull_request_template.md

 ## Don't remove this table!
-It's for future reference
+It's for reference
 | Emoji Name   |                                                                                           | Emoji |
 |--------------|-------------------------------------------------------------------------------------------|-------|
 | :star2:      | Introduce new features                                                                    |   🌟    |